 The name Porsche bestowed on the model was “Carrera GTS”, though most refer to it as the Porsche internal project title of “904”.
 By FIA regulation, Porsche needed 100 built in 1964 to reach GT Class homologation, and they had no trouble selling the series.
 The complex but reliable 4 cam Carrera engine was placed amidship, generating 180 hp in the 2.0L guise from 310 pounds dry engine weight.
 A fiberglass body fit atop a ladder frame.
 These Carreras weighed just 1500 pounds dry.
-The 904s were the first Porsche not to use rear coil springs, rather than Porsche’s then-traditional rear swing-arm suspension.
+The 904s were the first Porsche to use rear coil springs, rather than Porsche’s then-traditional rear swing-arm suspension.

 Twenty more were also built later in 1964-1965 to satisfy on-going GT Class demand — and also to provide the Factory Team Prototype Class cars.
 Twelve such Team cars were built with both the 911’s 2L flat-six cylinder, and 2L flat- eight derived from the now-defunct Porsche F1 program.

 As racers, the 904 GTs had phenomenal finishing percentages, including near 100% at LeMans over 2 years, with 5 cars entered each year.
 Also the Carreras finished 1-2 OVERALL in 1964 at the Targa Florio.
 The 1965 arrival of the Ferrari 166 convinced Porsche it would need a better mousetrap going forward in the under 2L division.
 (That mousetrap would be the very successful Carrera 906).

 The opportunity came up to acquire orange calcite.
 This is an interesting stone that is translucent when thin, and also lightens in color when thin.
 Like onyx, orange calcite can also be heat-stressed to produce a veining pattern within, (employed through the rear half of this sculpture to lessen the monochrome orange presence).